BEST FOR FAST FOOD

-Fortunately, you also have the ongoing opportunity to earn 5 percent cash back on prepaid airline, hotel and rental car bookings through the issuer’s Rewards Travel Center.
+Fortunately, you also have the ongoing opportunity to earn 5 percent cash back on prepaid air, hotel, and car reservations booked through the issuer’s Rewards Center.
 You’ll earn 1 percent cash back with all other purchases you make with your card.
 Be sure to select your categories each quarter, because if you don’t, all purchases will earn just 1 percent cash back.

 You’ll need at least $25 in cash back to redeem your rewards for any option (except for Real-Time Rewards, which have a $10 minimum reward redemption requirement) and U.S. Bank Rewards Cards can only be redeemed in $5 intervals starting at that total.
 However, unlike many issuers that ensure your rewards won’t expire for the life of your account, your U.S. Bank cash back will expire 36 calendar months after they were earned (at the end of that month).
 With that in mind, make sure you don’t sit on your rewards for too long.

 How much you receive in cash back depends on how much you spend each year.
 But if you spend $2,000 a quarter in the 5 percent category, $1,000 per year in a 2 percent category and $500 per month in the 1 percent category, you’ll have earned about $480 worth of cash back at the end of your first year with the U.S. Bank Cash+ Visa Signature.